Facebook, Twitter blocked by Russia as Ukrainians continue to flee in face of war

 Amid the warfare, there were occasional signs of hope.

-As explosions sounded on the fringes of Kyiv, Dmytro Shybalov and Anna Panasyk smiled and blushed at the civil registry office where they married Friday.
+As explosions sounded on the fringes of Kyiv, Dmytro Shybalov and Anna Panasyk smiled and blushed at the civil registry office where they married on Friday.
 They fell in love in 2015 in Donetsk amid the fighting between pro-Russian separatists and Ukrainian forces that was a precursor to the countrywide war.

 "It's 2022 and the situation hasn't changed," Shybalov said.
 "It's scary to think what will happen when our children will be born."